MightyElemental/genetic-ai/src/net/wolfgangts/irc/CLIENTDOCUMENTATION.md

 # IrcClient, IrcMessage, IrcChannel class sets

-to create a new instance of the irc client. user
+To create a new instance of the Irc Client class;
 `IrcClient client = new IrcClient("JavaIrcGaiben", "passwordzz");`
 `client.joinChannel("#javabotwars");`